timschott/interview-prep/ds/ml-conceptual.md

   * if you draw large, random samples from a populations, the means of those samples will be distributed normally around the population mean
   * you can game this out by noting the variance of the sample mean drops to 0 as the number of samples becomes very large
   * for example, 1000 fair coin flips can be modeled by a normal dist N~(500, 250)
-* what is the law of large numbers?
+* what is the law of large numbers? [todo]
+  * sample gets better as sample size increases
 * why do we sample?
 * what is bootstrapping?
   * iteratively resampling your dataset in order to estimate population metrics